 Who is Eligible?

 We welcome applications from men who are aiming at pastoral ministry and who are able to affirm the CHBC church covenant and statement of faith.
-Six men a semester are invited to participate.
+Six men are invited to participate each semester.
 Housing is normally provided for single men or married men with no children.
 In addition, expenses related to the internship will be covered by the church, but this does not include health care.

 All housing is in close proximity to the church, therefore no vehicle is necessary during the program (though parking is provided for those with a car).
 Also, the DC Metro system offers easy access to most parts of the city.